vault27/Foundation/ssl.md

 # TLS/SSL

+- Secure transport protocol
 - SSL v3 - 1996 - Netscape
 - Netscape handed it over to IETF
-- IETF renemaed it to TLS in 1999
+- IETF renamed it to TLS in 1999

 ## Versions